nimanzik/nimanzik/README.md

  <tr>
     <td>

-I'm a geophysicist with a focus on data science, deep learning and software development.
+I'm a computational geophysicist with a focus on data science, deep learning and software development.
 I mainly write codes using Python, PyTorch and Bash, and currently learning Julia.

 Here is some of the stuff I enjoy doing: